aceforeverd/fedb/docs/zh/reference/sql/functions_and_operators/Files/udfs_8h.md

 **Description**:

 Compute maximum of values matching specified condition grouped by category key.
-Output string for top N keys in descend order.
-Each group is represented as 'K:V' and separated by comma.
+Output string for top N category keys in descend order.
+Each group is represented as 'K:V' and separated by comma(,).
+Empty string returned if no rows selected.

 **Parameters**: